 Arab Spring Tests Turkey's Foreign Policy Goals

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Peter Kenyon reports from Istanbul.

-But when it came to foreign policy, Erdogan sounded as aggressive as ever, declaring that his victory was a win for the entire region.
+PETER KENYON: But when it came to foreign policy, Erdogan sounded as aggressive as ever, declaring that his victory was a win for the entire region.

-Writer and analyst Mustafa Akyol says as the flow of goods across the Syrian border was dwarfed by the flow of terrified, traumatized refugees, Ankara was forced to react.
+KENYON: Writer and analyst Mustafa Akyol says as the flow of goods across the Syrian border was dwarfed by the flow of terrified, traumatized refugees, Ankara was forced to react.

 KENYON: But as a majority Muslim country with a huge investment in the region, as well as a historic legacy as an empire that ruled most of the Middle East for centuries, Turkey's actions attract a lot of attention.

 KENYON: Analyst Hugh Pope with the International Crisis Group says Prime Minister Erdogan, newly empowered with a solid mandate at home, will probably continue to reshape the relationship with the Assad regime in Damascus, which has grown increasingly tense.

-He says it can hardly have gone unnoticed in Damascus that Syrian demonstrators have been seen carrying Erdogan's picture.
+KENYON: He says it can hardly have gone unnoticed in Damascus that Syrian demonstrators have been seen carrying Erdogan's picture.
 Still, Pope adds, those relations could also provide leverage for an effort to end the violence in the right circumstances.

 POPE: Because one thing that makes Turkey different to the U.S. approach to the Middle East is that Turkey has a very broad relationship with Syria.
 I think that, at the end of the day, the prime minister is in a much stronger position.
 And I think it will be the guys in Damascus who will be watching very carefully what he does.

-Peter Kenyon, NPR News, Istanbul.
+KENYON: Peter Kenyon, NPR News, Istanbul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.